ninoc/Institution-Classification/README.md

 Hi !
 Thanks for accessing my files.
 This document contains a bunch of information and explanation of how my code works.
 Please take the time to read over the NECESSARY PACKAGES & ITEMS and the ABOUT THE CODE sections.
 If you come across specific questions when running, please take a look at THE DETAILS section in case your questions has already been addressed there.
-Thanks !
+Thanks!

+Author: Máire Volz.

 ——————————————————————————————————————————————————